SecureStackCo/actions-sbom/README.md

 ## Create your SecureStack API Key and save as GitHub Secret

-1. Log in to [SecureStack](https://app.securestack.com) and go to the Profile -> GENERATE KEY screen.
+1. Log in to [SecureStack](https://app.securestack.com) with your GitHub credentials.
+2. Go to Settings in the lower left corner, and then select the 6th tab: API.
-2. Generate an API key and copy the value.
+3. Generate a new API key and copy the value.
-3. Go to Settings for your GitHub repository and click on Secrets at the bottom left.
+4. Now back in GitHub, go to Settings for your GitHub repository and click on Secrets at the bottom left.
-4. Create a new secret named SECURESTACK_API_KEY_SECRET and paste the value from step 2 into the field.
+5. Create a new secret named SECURESTACK_API_KEY and paste the value from step 2 into the field.

 ## Retreiving your SecureStack Application ID